terintealexandrin18/vansbooking/README.md

       - ![slot not available msg small screens](assets/images/booking_slotnotavailable_ss.png)

 - Your Booking page
-  - On the page, users can review all their bookings along with their current statuses.
-Pending bookings status are highlighted in transparent orange, confirmed bookings statis in transparent green, and canceled bookings status in transparent red.
-Additionally, users have the option to update or delete their bookings, providing them with flexibility and control over their scheduled services.
-This feature enhances user experience by offering transparency, clarity, and convenient management of booking statuses.
+  - Users can view all of their previous bookings and their current statuses by accessing the relevant page on the website.
+To view this information, users must be logged in.
+Pending bookings will be highlighted in transparent orange, confirmed bookings in transparent green, and canceled bookings in transparent red.

+  - Additionally, users have the option to modify or cancel their bookings, which gives them greater flexibility and control over their scheduled services.
+If a confirmed booking is modified, the user will need to wait for confirmation from the admin once again.

+  - This feature enhances user experience by offering transparency, clarity, and convenient management of booking statuses.

     - Larger Screen sizes:
       - ![view bookings large screens](assets/images/view_booking_ls.png)